nickyisadog/Dockerized-MixFormerV2/README.md

 This repository is based on [MCG-NJU/MixFormerV2](https://github.com/MCG-NJU/MixFormerV2).

-Main goal is to build a Tracking as a service with python client and C++ client.
+The main goal is to build a Tracking as a service with python client and C++ client.

-The
 ![rdm-figure](assets/ok.gif)